Sm3lly123/phyloseq.pal/README.md

 gloms <- getgloms(GlobalPatterns, ranks = c("Phylum", "Class", "Order", "Family", "Genus","Species"))
 ```

-2.  `plot_taxa_abundance` This function generates stacked bar plots to visualize the abundance of taxa in a phyloseq object.
-It includes options for ordering taxa by abundance and overlaying absolute abundance bars.
+2.  `plot_taxa_abundance` To simplify generating stacked bar plots to visualize the abundance of taxa in a phyloseq object.
+It includes options for ordering taxa by abundance and plotting relative or absolute abundance.
+You can add one more more faceting variables seperated by a `+`

 ```
 #Pre-agglomerated object: